fieldtrip/website/development/project/opm_helmet_design.md

 You can see that they extend all the way to the nose, and that the bottom is closed; that is something we will fix later by editing the mesh in Fusion.

 The next step is to determine the desired position of the sensors.
-As before, we will here use the 10-20 EEG electrode placement scheme.
+As before, we will here use the 10-20 electrode placement scheme.

     cfg = [];
     cfg.fiducial.nas = nas;